James Lafferty

 James Martin Lafferty (born July 25, 1985) is an American actor, director, and producer.
-He is best known for his portrayal of Nathan Scott on The WB/CW teen drama television series One Tree Hill (2003–2012).
+He is best known for his portrayal of Nathan Scott on The WB/CW drama series One Tree Hill (2003–2012).

 Early life

 Lafferty was born in Hemet, California, to Angelica and Jeffrey Lafferty, who own a local construction company.
 He has a younger brother, actor Stuart Lafferty.

 Having worked as an uncredited extra on television shows including Beverly Hills, 90210 and Dr. Quinn, Medicine Woman, Lafferty received his first significant acting role in a school play when he was 10 years old.
 Lafferty attended Hemet High School (where he played on the school's basketball team) until 2003, after which he enrolled at California State University, Long Beach.
 At age 18, he moved to Wilmington, North Carolina, having been cast as Nathan Scott in One Tree Hill.